carbon-language/carbon-lang/clang/docs/analyzer/developer-docs/IPA.rst

 to the analysis work list.
 The CallEnter node marks the change to a new LocationContext representing the called function, and its state includes the contents of the new stack frame.
-When the CallEnter node is actually processed, its single successor will be a edge to the first CFG block in the function.
+When the CallEnter node is actually processed, its single successor will be an edge to the first CFG block in the function.

 Exiting an inlined function is a bit more work, fortunately broken up into reasonable steps: